 Early stage prostate cancer treatment options

-And it feels weird to patients where you say what?
-I have cancer and we’re just going to not do anything about it?
-But we know early stage, small volume prostate cancer is very treatable by what we call active surveillance.
+It feels weird to patients, where you say, “What?
+I have cancer, and we’re just going to not do anything about it?”
+But we know early stage, small-volume prostate cancer is very treatable by what we call active surveillance.

 It’s close monitoring, and we know that 15 years later, almost all those men are still alive, and at least half of them or more never got any treatment in those entire 15 years and are still doing okay.

 But as you move up in the stages of and the grades of prostate cancer, that becomes a less appropriate option unless you have really other competing comorbidities.
 So the first question always to be asked in my mind is, should we treat this or not?

 If the patient is young and healthy and if the cancer is at least a grade Group Two or higher, generally, the answer is yes.
 Then you move into the treatment options, and there are kind of, in my mind, three categories of treatments.